wuzixiao/ARTS/Shares/Learning-Fp-with-F#.md

 It made me think why Fp is so attractive to him and many other developers?

 > * It is immultable.
-> * It is a proved
+> * It is a proved programme.
+Only need to write a few extreme test cases.
+> *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTkyOTY4OTksLTE3OTQ2ODYyNjMsMTY4OD
-A5OTU4MSwtMjA2NzI4OTM4MywxMDY4OTA2ODA1LC0xNjUyMTg5
-NjUwXX0=
+eyJoaXN0b3J5IjpbLTE0ODgyNzI1NzksLTE3OTQ2ODYyNjMsMT
+Y4ODA5OTU4MSwtMjA2NzI4OTM4MywxMDY4OTA2ODA1LC0xNjUy
+MTg5NjUwXX0=
 -->